In this post, you will learn how to knit a pumpkin with this beginner pumpkin knitting pattern.

 I wrapped leftover ribbons and twine to finish off the stalks for a little extra decoration.

 - I used Lion Brand Wool-Ease Thick and Quick yarn (super bulky 06) in lots of lovely fall colors.

 - The knitted pumpkins have been made in oatmeal and grey marble (large), fisherman and spice (medium), and spice (small).

-- All you need are a few materials to get started, I just used scraps from my yarn stash, including yarns leftover from other projects.
+- All you need are a few materials to get started, I just used scraps from my yarn stash, including yarn leftover from other projects.

-- There are three sizes to make, including small, medium and large.
+- There are three sizes to make, small, medium, and large.

 - But the pattern is easy enough to adapt to make any size that you want.